Scholarships and Resources for Christian Students | EduMed.org

 Eligibility

-Applicant must be a graduate student or licensed psychologist enrolled in a clinical psychology program.
+Applicant must be a graduate student or licensed psychologist enrolled in a clinical psychopharmacology program.

 How to Apply